-During our maternity investigations we collect and create records, which coroners may ask us to disclose to assist with their investigations or inquest hearings.
+During our maternity and newborn investigations we collect and create records, which His Majesty's (HM) Coroners may ask us to disclose to assist with their investigations or inquest hearings.

-At present, we recognise that we cannot legally protect information from disclosure where there is a legal compulsion or a court order to disclose information.
-However, it is Maternity and Newborn Safety Investigations (MNSI) programme policy not to voluntarily disclose information unless there is evidence of a serious and continuing risk to patient safety or an overriding public interest in disclosure.
+We recognise that we cannot protect information from disclosure where there is a legal compulsion or a court order to disclose information.
+However, it is the Maternity and Newborn Safety Investigations (MNSI) programme policy not to voluntarily disclose information unless there is evidence of a serious and continuing risk to patient safety or an overriding public interest.

-Where a death has occurred and a coroner has commissioned a post-mortem examination, MNSI will request a copy of the post-mortem examination report from the coroner.
+Where a death has occurred and HM Coroner has commissioned a post-mortem examination, MNSI will request a copy of the post-mortem examination report.
 This provides evidence that may assist our subject matter advisors in understanding the clinical factors involved.
+We will use the post-mortem examination report for the purposes of the investigation only and we will only disclose the post-mortem report with express permission from HM Coroner.

-MNSI does not attribute blame or liability and our staff do not act as expert witnesses or provide any opinions during any inquest.
+MNSI does not attribute blame or liability, and our staff do not act as expert witnesses or provide opinions during inquests.

 Investigation records

-We also create records during our investigations, for example NHS staff interviews, subject matter advisor (SMA) reports and investigation reports.
+We also generate records during our investigations, through NHS staff interviews, subject matter advisor (SMA) reports and investigation reports.

-As part of their investigations, coroners may ask us to disclose these records.
+As part of their investigations, HM Coroners may ask us to disclose these records.

 Interviews

 Under General Data Protection Regulations (GDPR) such personal data must be processed on a valid lawful basis.
-The family members and/or powers of attorney are asked if they consent to be interviewed and whether they allow us to process their personal and confidential data.
+The interviewees are asked if they consent to be interviewed and whether they allow us to process their personal and confidential data.

-Recorded interviews are considered personal and include confidential medical and organisational/corporate information.
+Recorded interviews include confidential medical and organisational/corporate information which is considered personal data.

 Interviews often describe the provision of care and the relationships between the family and healthcare professional during a given period.